KatanaGraph/katana/lonestar/analytics/cpu/bfs/README.md

   tuned for machine and input graph.
 * Tile variants of algorithms provide better load balancing and performance for graphs with high-degree nodes.
-Tile size is controlled via EDGE_TILE_SIZE constant, which needs to be tuned.
+Tile size is controlled via BFS_EDGE_TILE_SIZE constant, which needs to be tuned.